MikePopoloski/slang/README.md

 ### Try It Out

-Experiment with parsing, type checking, and error detection live [on the web](https://sv-lang.com/explore/) (this tool is inspired by Matt Godbolt's excellent [Compiler Explorer](https://godbolt.org/)).
-It's still pretty rough but useful for exploring the interactive behavior of the toolchain.
+Experiment with parsing, type checking, and error detection live [on the web](https://sv-lang.com/explore/) (inspired by Matt Godbolt's excellent [Compiler Explorer](https://godbolt.org/)).

 ### Contact & Support

-If you encounter a bug, have questions, or want to contribute, please get in touch by opening a GitHub issue or posting a message on Gitter.
+If you encounter a bug, have questions, or want to contribute, please get in touch by opening a GitHub issue or discussion thread.

 Contributions are welcome, whether they be in the form of bug reports, comments, suggestions, documentation improvements, or full fledged new features via pull requests.